What is Intern Housing?

 Who is eligible for Intern Housing?

-For summer 2025, Intern Housing will be located in Martin Hall and Miltimore Hall.
+Intern Housing will be housed in Martin Hall and Miltimore Hall.
 Virtual tours of intern housing options are available here.

 Where is UNC Charlotte located?

-The campus address is 9201 University City Blvd, Charlotte, NC 28223.
-UNC Charlotte is located in northeast Charlotte, conveniently off North Tryon, I-85 and I-485.
-Our campus is less than 10 miles and approximately 20-30 minutes from Center City (Uptown) by car, and is directly connected to Center City by the Lynx Light Rail Blue Line Extension, making commuting to internships very convenient!
+The university is located in northeast Charlotte at 9201 University City Blvd, Charlotte, NC 28223.
+Our campus is approximately 20-30 minutes from Center City (Uptown) by car, and is directly connected to Center City by the Lynx Light Rail Blue Line Extension, making commuting to internships very convenient!
 Click here for a campus map.

 Is UNC Charlotte safe?

 Yes.
-University Police and Public Safety is a fully authorized state police agency, providing both police and security services to a campus of 30,000 students, faculty and staff.
-Officers patrol the campus and are available to respond to calls 24 hours a day.
-In an emergency situation affecting the safety of University residents or property, the police can be notified at 704-687-2200.
+University Police and Public Safety is a fully authorized state police agency providing 24/7 police and security services for the UNC Charlotte community of over 30,000 students, faculty, and staff.
+In an emergency, call 704-687-2200.

 UNC Charlotte has installed over 300 "blue light phones" throughout the campus.
 These phones connect directly to the Police and Public Safety Department and may be used at any time.
 In addition, interns are encouraged to download the LiveSafe app on their smartphone, which can directly connect to UNC Charlotte Police and Public Safety, receive important safety updates, and report any suspicious behavior.